 But what if the previous mulch has degraded significantly throughout the winter?
 In such instances, work it into the soil as organic matter alongside the compost to serve as a soil amendment.
 Then, as a replacement, get a load of new mulch.

 Although the terms “cover crops,” “green manure,” and “living mulches” are more commonly used in agricultural circles than in landscaping circles, some homeowners may find cover crops to be quite beneficial.

 The crops are sown over vegetable gardens and annual flower beds in the fall to shield them from winter.
-When spring arrives, and you’re ready to sow again, it’s time to pull out the cover crop.
-Tilling cover crops under both frees up space in the garden for spring planting while also adding nutrients to the soil.
+When spring arrives and you’re ready to sow again, it’s time to pull out the cover crop.
+Tilling cover crops frees up space in the garden for spring planting while also adding nutrients to the soil.